AyeCode/invoicing/readme.txt

 == Changelog ==

+= 1.0.14 =
+* Default buy now button text - ADDED
+* Users with a manage_invoicing capability can view subscriptions - ADDED
+* Missing "Add New" button on item overview pages - FIXED

 = 1.0.13 =
 * Extensions page Gateways not able to be installed via single key - FIXED
 * Ability to create, read, update and delete an invoice via REST API - ADDED